This page may contain affiliate links. Learn More.

 How long do seeds last in storage?
 It depends on how they are stored and what kind of seeds they are.
-Some types last one year, some last for many.
+Some types of vegetable, fruit, or flower seeds last one year, and some last for many.
+If you are a beginning gardener, check this out.

 I know seeds of grain have been discovered in ancient tombs and they actually germinated when planted.
 Isn’t that amazing?
 Thousand-year-old seeds are still alive?